On the subject of weight loss, misconceptions abound. Women, for example, think that we men don’t care about our weight.

 Men are rightfully skeptical about food fads.
 We go to bookstores for Tom Clancy techno-thrillers, not 30-day recipe books.

 We believe weight loss is something that must be undertaken only when truly necessary, like a military operation.
-We’ll cut our flab a little slack, but when things really get out of line, we’re ready to take action.
+We’ll cut our flab a little slack, but when things really get out of line, we’re ready to take action and start walking to lose weight.

 Starches Don’t Make You Fat!